wbstack/docs/tech/decisions/0000-gce-vs-other-k8s-cluster.md

 **Problem:**

 There are multiple different options for a Kubernetes cluster.
-They have different costs, locking and acceptance in Wikimedia flavoured world (free and open).
+They have different costs, lock-in and acceptance in Wikimedia flavoured world (free and open).

 **Decision:**